sanjayankur31/ankursinha.in/content/fedora-tour-meeting-minutes-tuesday-may-8-2012.rst

 :date: 2012-05-09 15:14
 :author: ankur
 :category: Tech
-:tags: Fedora, Fedora tour
+:tags: Fedora
-:tags: Fedora, Fedora tour
+:tags: Fedora
-:tags: Fedora, Fedora tour
+:tags: Fedora
-:tags: Fedora, Fedora tour
+:tags: Fedora
 :slug: fedora-tour-meeting-minutes-tuesday-may-8-2012

 The tour's moving forward.
 Slowly, but it is moving.
 We had a quick